mietzen/python-fritz-advanced-thermostat/README.md

 ## Credits

+Thanks to:
-Thanks to [Argelbargel](https://github.com/Argelbargel) from the openHab community for [showing me a way](https://community.openhab.org/t/groovy-script-rule-to-update-temperature-offsets-of-avm-fritz-dect-301-302-based-on-external-temperature-sensors/139917) to obtain the thermostat data without selenium.
+- [Argelbargel](https://github.com/Argelbargel) from the openHab community for [showing me a way](https://community.openhab.org/t/groovy-script-rule-to-update-temperature-offsets-of-avm-fritz-dect-301-302-based-on-external-temperature-sensors/139917) to obtain the thermostat data without selenium.

 ## Disclaimer